 On-premises rendering pipelines don’t always encrypt data in transit.
 For a hybrid cloud rendering pipeline, however, we recommend that all data in transit be encrypted.

 Regardless of how you’re connected to Google, you must secure your connection with a VPN.
 Cloud VPN connects your peer VPN gateway to your Google Cloud network through an IPsec VPN connection.
 Traffic traveling between the two networks is encrypted by one VPN gateway, then decrypted by the other VPN gateway.
 This helps protect your data as it travels over the Internet, and does not require data encryption to be implemented as part of your rendering pipeline.

 If your facility has multiple locations or networks, you can keep your routes in sync across these locations and your Cloud VPN using a Cloud Router.

-You can set up your own VPN gateway within GCP, but it’s better to use Cloud VPN for more flexibility and better integration with GCP.
+You can set up your own VPN gateway within Google Cloud, but it’s better to use Cloud VPN for more flexibility and better integration with Google Cloud.

 There are a number of file server options available to manage your data.
 Depending on your pipeline methodology, you might need to implement more than one.

 Cloud Storage is unified object storage that is appropriate for all data generated or consumed throughout the rendering pipeline.
-Because it’s part of GCP, Cloud Storage can take advantage of the security features of GCP, such as access control, Cloud IAM, and encryption.
+Because it’s part of Google Cloud, Cloud Storage can take advantage of the security features of Google Cloud, such as access control, Cloud IAM, and encryption.